-Public-sector investment would also seem likely to have a high rate of return in many countries.
-In many emerging markets, a great deal of necessary infrastructure for growth is missing.
-In many advanced market economies, depreciation has taken a huge toll on old public-sector investments, implying the need for new programs.
-The suggestion that the recession might end before these investments could be planned and executed does, of course, carry less weight for those who feel that the "headwinds" of the imbalances will be blowing strongly for a long time.
+many advanced market economies, depreciation has taken a huge toll on old public sector investments implying the need for new programs.
+The suggestion that the recession might be over before these investments could be planned and executed does, of course, carry less weight for those who feel the "headwinds" of the imbalances will be blowing strongly for a long time.
 Of course, in the case of countries with large existing public debts, financial markets would still have to be convinced that the prospective government assets would yield more in terms of growth and tax revenues than the cost of financing them.
-Failing this, it might also be possible to raise tax revenues in ways that reduced private spending by less than the prospective increases in public-sector spending.
+Failing this, it might also be possible to raise tax revenues in ways that reduced private spending by less than the prospective increases in public sector spending57.

 In addition to expanding spending where there are no debt constraints, attempts could be made to reduce the existing constraints on spending, thus improving spending prospects going forward.
 In particular, a rapid writing off of the debts themselves, and the scrapping or reallocation of the assets purchased with borrowed money, would have many benefits.
 Evidently, orderly workouts designed to maintain value would be preferable to bankruptcies, but in many cases the latter might be inevitable.
-Of particular importance would be reductions of consumer debt in the United States and other countries
+Of particular importance would be reductions of consumer debt in the United States and other countries that had similarly overspent, and reductions of corporate debt in countries with export led growth strategies that were no longer sustainable.
+Evidently, such efforts would also have important implications for private sector investment, in that they would free up (and make less expensive) factors of production.